-- The student may request courses be transferred at the time the Program of Study is filed or when a Request for Change in a Program of Study is submitted. - An official transcript indicating the courses to be transferred must be on file in UCM's Office of the Registrar. - The student's advisor and the Graduate Studies office must approve the transfer. - Upon approval, the Graduate Studies office will post the approved transfer credit to the student's UCM transcript. - UCM reserves the right to accept or reject any credit for transfer.
+- The student may request courses be transferred at the time the Program of Study is filed or when a Request for Change in a Program of Study is submitted. - An official transcript indicating the courses to be transferred must be on file in UCM's School of Graduate Studies. - The student's adviser and the Graduate Studies office must approve the transfer. - Upon approval, the Graduate Studies office will post the approved transfer credit as "CR" to the student's UCM transcript. - UCM reserves the right to accept or reject any credit for transfer.